 I had to erase part of Robin’s right shoulder and arm so it wouldn’t appear behind Tizz on the left side.
 It’s possible that Ennis’s larger body thickness would have avoided the need for this in the original.
 Finally, a film grain filter was put over everything, which was characteristic of the original.

-The Brokeback Mountain poster has similarities with other movie posters, as pointed out in this article comparing the Brokeback Mountain and Titanic posters, and this one, which looks at a wider range of posters that are similar to each other.
-Movie poster design, as with book cover design, has to be distinctive but call on an accepted range of familiar themes in order that they convey a sense of what the film or book is about.
+The Brokeback Mountain poster has similarities with other movie posters, as pointed out in this article comparing the Brokeback Mountain and Titanic posters.
+This page looks at a wider range of posters that are similar to each other.
+Movie poster designs, as with book covers, have to be distinctive, but they call on a familiar range of themes that convey an immediate sense of what the film or book is about.

-I’ve redone the Vimeo thumbnail for this machinma using this poster.
+I’ve redone the Vimeo thumbnail for The Missing Mile video using this poster.
 Extracted frames sometimes work well as covers, but not always, and I think I will be doing some more posters for other videos soon.